The Watchstone

 However, although the vaðs idea is interesting – particularly when we bear in mind Waithe nearby – one can’t help but wonder why two placenames deriving from the same root and mere miles apart, would a) develop such a different pronunciation and b) have developed differently (the Brig o’ Waithe not only retained the ð but is pronounced Wayth and not Wath).

-Instead of the stone’s position by a crossing point, it seems more likely that its name derives from its loch-side location.
+Instead of the stone’s position by a crossing point, it seems more likely that its name simply derives from its loch-side location.
 And in this case, the Orcadian historian Hugh Marwick had it covered.

 To Marwick, the answer was clear.
 “Watchstone” derived from the Old Norse vatz-steinn, meaning loch stone.